Jan Hus Presbyterian Church: Jan Hus Playhouse Theater

-The Jan Hus theater has presented and housed several art events and organizations.
+The Jan Hus theater at 351 East 74th Street presented and housed several art events and organizations.

 From 1952 to 1967, the 150-seat theater served as the home of the American Savoyards.
 In May 1960, The Actors' Co-op performed a revival of the Insect Comedy, with Barbra Streisand in her first New York role.

 From 1969 to 1975, the theater became the home of LOOM (Light Opera of Manhattan), which was an Off-Broadway repertory theater company performing 52 weeks per year.
 Both LOOM and the American Savoyards employed comedian Raymond Allen.

 From 1981 to 1992, Chicago City Limits (a New York City improv comedy troupe) made Jan Hus their home.
 Chicago City Limits performed seven nights a week, with Friday night serving as Stand-Up Comedian Night, hosting Robin Williams, Jerry Seinfeld, Jon Stewart, Paul Reiser, Brett Butler, Larry Miller, and Bill Irwin.
 The Czechoslovak-American Marionette Theatre Company was also based at Jan Hus in the 1990s.
 The puppets that helped found the marionette theater company were discovered at Jan Hus Church.

-Since 2006, The Remarkable Theater Brigade used Jan Hus as their home for several productions.
+Starting in 2006, The Remarkable Theater Brigade used Jan Hus as their home for several productions.
 In 2007, Remarkable Theater Brigade brought Vox Novus and its Composer's Voice Concert Series to Jan Hus Church where the two organizations in collaboration with Jan Hus have a monthly concert performance since June of that year.
 In 2008, Remarkable Theater Brigade produced Glory Denied, an opera by Tom Cipullo adapted from a book by journalist Tom Philpott about Jim Thompson, the longest-held American prisoner of war in Vietnam.

 Several other art performances and art organizations have performed at Jan Hus Playhouse, including: Kenny & The Virgin Mary, 2006 international Electro-Acoustic Music Festival, and the Jan Hus Homeless Theatre Troupe.